aws-samples/amazon-eks-security-immersion-day/content/Pod-Security/index.en.md

 ## Pod Security Policies are Deprecated

 To control pod security, Kubernetes included Pod Security Policy (PSP) resources and admission controllers just prior to Kubernetes version 1.3.
 PSPs specify a set of security settings that pods must meet before they can be created or updated in a cluster.
-However, as of Kubernetes version 1.21, PSPs have been deprecated, and they have been removed in Kubernetes version 1.25.
+However, PSPs were deprecated in Kubernetes version 1.21, and they were removed in Kubernetes version 1.25.

 The Kubernetes project [documented](https://kubernetes.io/blog/2021/04/06/podsecuritypolicy-deprecation-past-present-and-future/) why PSPs were deprecated.
 Simply put, PSPs were confusing to the majority of users.
 This confusion resulted in many misconfigurations; clusters were impaired or left unprotected by overly-restrictive or overly-permissive settings.